remotely-save/remotely-save/README.md

 ### OneDrive for personal

-- **This plugin's function for OneDrive is not as mature as functions for S3.**
 - **This plugin is NOT an official Microsoft / OneDrive product.** The plugin just uses Microsoft's [OneDrive's public API](https://docs.microsoft.com/en-us/onedrive/developer/rest-api).
 - This plugin only works for "OneDrive for personal", and not works for "OneDrive for Business" (yet).
 See [#11](https://github.com/fyears/remotely-save/issues/11) to further details.
 - After the authorization, the plugin can read your name and email, and read and write files in your OneDrive's `/Apps/remotely-save` folder.